Zachary-Jackson/Pug-or-Ugh-API/pug-or-ugh_v1/README.md

 You've also been provided with a starter Django project and application, a serializer and views for authentication, and a bit more.

-## Starting

-Create a virtualenv and install the project requirements, which are listed in `requirements.txt`.
-The easiest way to do this is with `pip install -r requirements.txt` while your virtualenv is activated.

-After this initialize the database with python manage.py migrate.
-You are then able to run the `data_import.py` script to import all of the dog models into the database if desired.
-If data_import.py does not work try the `old_data_import` script that came with the project.
-The data_import script works on Windows 8.1, but I am not sure about the old_data_import script.

 ## Models